aws/aws-emr-best-practices/content/cost_optimization/introduction.md

 2. Fully utilizes all cluster resources and
 3. Achieves an outcome at the lowest possible price point

-To best understand this, let’s take a look at an example.
+To better understand this, let’s look at an example.
 Let’s assume we have an ETL job that needs to be completed within 8 hours.

 ![Sample EMR Job - 1](images/intro-1.png)